 At many coffee shops and cafes, you can also get a white chocolate mocha, made with white chocolate sauce, instead of a dark one.

-The macchiato, on the other hand, is a really simple, well-balanced espresso-based drink, which I love.
+The macchiato, on the other hand, is a really simple, well-balanced espresso-based drink, that I love.

 Its name comes from an Italian word that means stained – your coffee is stained with a teaspoon of milk.